tidepool-org/tidepool-org.github.io/_docs/server-architecture.md

 ## Process structure, routing, and discovery

-Each individual component of the Tidepool Platform is a Node.js application that manages some list of URLs and HTTP verbs.
+Each individual component of the Tidepool Platform is an individual application (either in JavaScript/NodeJS or Go) that manages some list of URLs and HTTP verbs.
 For example, the message API handles a URL called "send", among others.
-These Node applications are deployed on physical servers.
+These applications are deployed on physical servers.
 Each server has one or more "slots" for applications.
 The servers and slots are managed by a system we call *shio*.
 We can deploy a given node application on multiple slots if necessary to support scaling.

 A system called *hakken* operates as a discovery system.
 Hakken maintains a list of services and their locations in the system.
 It supports multiple instances of a given service, and hakken itself can be deployed multiple times.
 This level of redundancy allows us to build a system that can survive the loss of any individual component.

 External requests from applications on the Internet come in to the system through the router, which is known as *styx*.
 The router is the only application that has an externally-accessible IP and Internet address (api.tidepool.io).
 The router maintains a mapping of URL paths to particular process names.

 When a request arrives, the router looks up its path and attempts to match it to a service name.
-When a match is found, it looks up the service name using hakken and routes the request to an instance of the appropriate Node server, rewriting the URL along the way.
+When a match is found, it looks up the service name using hakken and routes the request to an instance of the appropriate server, rewriting the URL along the way.

 ![Server operations]({{ site.url }}/images/architecture/RoutingDiagram.png)

 ### Example:
-* The 'message-api' server starts up at internal IP address 20.10.10.10:5050 and registers itself with hakken.
+* The 'message-api' server starts up at (for example) internal IP address 20.10.10.10:5050 and registers itself with hakken.
 * The router (styx) is set up to know that requests for the path ```/message``` go to "message-api".
 * Styx also has a local cache of the information from hakken (called a watch), which hakken automatically updates whenever anything changes.
 * The client requests ```POST https://api.tidepool.io/message/send```